Rivanapta/try-git/README.md

 # Golang Project

-This is a sample Golang project for managing tasks with a React frontend and MySQL database.
+This is a sample Golang project for education

-## Features
-- Task management
-- MySQL integration
-- RESTful API with Golang

-## Installation
-Steps to install and run the project...
+## Created by : Rivan Apta Kusuma